-Note that the University may have a different definition of “academic probation or warning.”
-Refer to the RVU Student Handbook and Catalog for more information on academic probation.
+Note that the COM may have a different definition of “academic probation.”
+Refer to the Student Handbook and Catalog for more information on academic probation.

 Appeals: A student may submit a written appeal documenting mitigating circumstances (e.g., serious illness of student or family member, death of a relative), within seven (7) calendar days of the determination of their unsatisfactory academic progress.

 Appeals should be sent to the Office of Student Financial Services and will be reviewed by the RVU Financial Aid Appeals Committee within ten (10) calendar days of receipt of the appeal.
 The student will receive written notification of the committee’s decision within seven (7) calendar days.
 Decisions of the Financial Aid Appeals Committee may be appealed to the Rocky Vista University Provost.

 Appeals should be submitted to the Office of Student Financial Services and must include:

 - A written statement documenting the reasons for failure to meet the standards of academic progress for financial aid eligibility.

 - A written statement explaining what has changed in the student’s situation that would allow the student to bring their academic progress up to satisfactory standards.

 - Documentation supporting their appeal.